-The derivation of mirror formula is one of the most common questions asked in various board examination as well as competitive examinations.
+The derivation of the mirror formula is one of the most common questions asked in various board examinations as well as competitive examinations.
 A mirror formula can be defined as the formula which gives the relationship between the distance of object ‘u’, the distance of image ‘v’, and the focal length of the mirror ‘f’.
-The mirror formula is applicable both in plane mirrors and spherical mirrors (convex and concave mirrors).
+The mirror formula is applicable for both, plane mirrors and spherical mirrors (convex and concave mirrors).
 The mirror formula derivation is provided here so that students can understand the concept of the topic in a better way.
 The mirror formula is written as:

 Assumptions for Derivation Of Mirror Formula

 The following assumptions are taken in order to derive the mirror formula.

 - The distances are being measured from the pole of the mirror.

 - According to the convention, the negative sign indicates the distance measured in the direction opposite to the incident ray while the positive sign indicates the distance measured in the direction of the incident ray.